 UPDATED WITH EU ROAMING RULES IMPLEMENTED JUNE 2017.
 Are you overwhelmed with what to do with your cell phone in Europe on your upcoming trip?
 Should you keep your U.S. carrier or get a SIM card?
 Should you get a local or global SIM card?
 If you’re renting a car, should you get GPS?
 You’ve heard about offline maps, but..

 You have a U.S. cell phone and plan to travel to Europe soon.
 You don’t love the idea of spending half of your time looking for free wifi.
 You want to be able to wander the streets of Paris thanks to Google Maps or post real-time shots of your tasty gelato in Rome on Instagram.
-But will that cost you..
+This guide provides detailed summaries..

 Using your cell phone abroad always meant expensive roaming charges, but some U.S. cell service providers are now offering competitive international plans.
 The charts below summarizes the best international cell phone plan of the big four providers (AT&T, Sprint, T-Mobile and Verizon) plus Google’s Project Fi and will help you decide whether you should stick with your current plan or..